Louisiana Purchase State Park

-The Louisiana Purchase Historic State Park, located in eastern Arkansas, commemorates the initial point from which the lands acquired through the Louisiana Purchase were subsequently surveyed.
-The park encompasses 37.5 acre of forested wetlands, a landform which is regionally in decline due to agricultural development practices that include draining such areas.
-On the survey point is a 6 ft marker erected in 1926 by the L'Anguille Chapter of the Daughters of the American Revolution It was listed on the National Register of Historic Places and designated as a National Historic Landmark.
+The Louisiana Purchase State Park, located in eastern Arkansas, commemorates the initial point from which public lands acquired through the 1803 Louisiana Purchase were subsequently surveyed.

+The Louisiana Purchase State Park encompasses 37.5 acre of forested wetlands, a landform which is regionally in decline due to agricultural development practices that include draining such areas.
+On the survey point is a 6 ft marker erected in 1926 by the L'Anguille Chapter, Daughters of the American Revolution (D.A.R.), of Marianna, Arkansas.
+It was listed on the National Register of Historic Places in 1972 and then designated as a National Historic Landmark in 1993.

 Description

-The historic state park is located at the eastern end of Highway 362, southeast of Blackton, Arkansas, at the tripoint junction of Lee, Monroe, and Phillips counties.
-It is a 37.5 acre parcel of swamp, or forested wetlands, which is remarkably unchanged from the time when surveyors came here in 1815.
+The Louisiana Purchase State Park is located at the eastern end of Highway 362, southeast of Blackton, Arkansas, at the tripoint junction of Lee, Monroe, and Phillips counties.
+It is a 37.5 acre parcel of swamp, or forested wetlands, which is remarkably unchanged from the time when surveyors came here on November 10, 1815.
 This type of wetlands is becoming increasingly rare because of the practice of draining and clearing such land for agricultural use.
 The boardwalk, 950 ft long, leads to the site of the marker, with occasional interpretive signs describing the ecology of the area and the significance of the landmark.

-The Louisiana Purchase Survey Marker is 6 ft in height and is about 4.5 ft wide at the base.
+The D.A.R.
+Louisiana Purchase Survey Marker is 6 ft in height and is about 4.5 ft wide at the base.
 It typically stands in about 1 ft of swamp water.
 The inscription reads:

 "This stone marks the base established November 10, 1815, from which the lands of the Louisiana Purchase were surveyed by United States engineers.
 The first survey from this point was made to satisfy the claims of the soldiers of the War of 1812 with land bounties".

 History

+Background

 On April 30, 1803, negotiators for the United States and the First French Empire, signed the Louisiana Purchase agreement, by which the United States acquired 830000 sqmi of land west of the Mississippi River, doubling its size.
 President Thomas Jefferson commissioned the Lewis and Clark Expedition, which traveled west along the Missouri and associated rivers, eventually reaching the Pacific Coast, from 1804 to 1806.